Star Wars-mania shows no sign of slowing… so for you and/or all the other Star Wars fans in your life, check out these fabulous free knitting patterns

 Lifesize R2D2 Cozy: Yes, you read that right.
 This pattern actually creates a life-sized R2D2!
 Well… sort of.
 This is designed to be a yarn bomb of a bollard.
 (Don’t know what a bollard is?
 I didn’t either.
 This is a good page to look at for photos of bollards.)
 You could, of course, stuff it instead to create a life-sized R2D2 for a child.
 Or an adult.
 (We are talking Star Wars after all!)

 I had to add this one because I just made this one myself!
 I call it a “bonus pattern” because it isn’t actually free.
 But in my opinion it’s the best BB8 beanie pattern available, and it sells for just $3.
 Check it out!
 (Below is my finished object.)

-Stay tuned for the second post of this series, where you’ll get all the Yoda knitting you can handle!
+Ready for Yoda patterns, are you?
+Here’s the accompanying post, where you’ll get all the Yoda knitting you can handle!